git-ecosystem/git-credential-manager/docs/faq.md

 ### Q: Does this mean GCM for Windows (.NET Framework-based) is deprecated?

-No. Git Credential Manager for Windows (GCM Windows) will continue to be supported until such a time that GCM Core is a complete replacement.
+Yes.
+Git Credential Manager for Windows (GCM Windows) is no longer receiving updates and fixes.
+All development effort has now been directed to GCM Core.
+GCM Core is available as an credential helper option in Git for Windows 2.28, and will be made the default helper in 2.29.

 ### Q: Does this mean the Java-based GCM for Mac/Linux is deprecated?

 Yes.
-Usage of Git Credential Manager for Mac and Linux (Java GCM) should be replaced with SSH keys.
-If you wish to take part in the public preview of GCM Core on macOS please feel free to install the latest preview release and give feedback!
-Otherwise, using SSH would be preferred on macOS and Linux to Java GCM.
+Usage of Git Credential Manager for Mac and Linux (Java GCM) should be replaced with GCM Core or SSH keys.
+If you wish to install GCM Core on macOS or Linux, please follow the [download and installation instructions](../README.md#download-and-install).

-SSH configuration instructions:
+### Q: I want to use SSH

+GCM Core is for HTTPS only.
+To use SSH please follow the below links:

 - [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops)
 - [GitHub](https://help.github.com/en/articles/connecting-to-github-with-ssh)